jpedroh/aisweb-brasil/README.md

   .catch((error: Error) => console.error(error))
 ```
 Please, refer to the [`Rotaer`](https://github.com/jpedroh/aisweb-brasil/blob/master/src/factories/rotaer.ts) factory file, to be aware of each field.
+NOTE: By now, services are still not available.
+Expect it to be released on the next updates.

 ## Error Handling
 There are two Errors classes on the module.

-### Incorrect credentials
+### Invalid credentials
-In case you place incorrect credentials on the initialization, an instance of `InvalidCredentialsError` will be thrown in any of the methods allowed.
+In case you place invalid credentials on the initialization, an instance of `InvalidCredentialsError` will be thrown.

 ### Parse
-In case it's not possible to parse the XML response from AisWeb API, an instance of `ParseError` will be thrown in any of the methods allowed.
+In case it's not possible to parse the XML response from AisWeb API, an instance of `ParseError` will be thrown.